mdg583/AOC/2025/Day3/Readme.md

 ## Part 2

 `get_joltage` takes a vector of ints, and gives the largest 12-digit number using the elements of the vector in order.
-Idea is to make sure we leave enough digits for the rest of the number of the right, but then select the highest digit and the left-most such digit from the available digits.
+Idea is to make sure we leave enough digits for the rest of the number on the right, but then select the highest digit and the left-most such digit from the available digits.

 ``` R
 library(dplyr)